Matheus2212/js-validation-notification/README.md

 ### Form Tag

 In your form HTML, add the data-attribute data-validate="ok".
-You can also add a data-title="Some title or <h3>Title</h3>" to add a Title to the box.
+You can also add a data-title="Some title" attribute to add a Title to the box.
 Your form tag should look like this:
 ```
 <form data-validate="ok" data-title="Some Title here">